Hour of the Moon: What It Means and What to Time to It

 Working with Moon hours

 Use Moon hours for domestic tasks: grocery shopping, home repairs, rearranging your space, cooking, or gardening.
-The Moon also governs short journeys — local errands, day trips, and commutes are well-timed here.
+The Moon also governs short journeys: local errands, day trips, and commutes are well-timed here.

-Best activities for Moon hours
+Common activities for Moon hours

 • Domestic tasks and home improvements